VivekDev01/TodoPulse/README.md

 ## License

-This project is licensed under the [Your License Name] License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License License - see the [LICENSE.md](https://github.com/VivekDev01/TodoPulse/blob/main/LICENSE) file for details.

-## Acknowledgements

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc.